 Is a Furniture Protection Plan Worth It?

-For most households, yes — especially if you have children, pets, or simply use your furniture the way furniture was meant to be used.
-A protection plan typically costs 8–15% of the purchase price.
+For most households, yes — especially if you have children, pets, or simply use your furniture the way it was meant to be used.
+A plan typically costs 8–15% of the purchase price.
 On a $2,000 sofa, that's $160–$300 for three to five years of coverage against stains, accidental damage, and structural failures.
-Compare that to professional upholstery cleaning ($120–$300 per incident), reupholstering ($600–$2,500), or replacing the piece outright.
+Compare that to professional upholstery cleaning ($120–$300 per incident), reupholstering ($600–$2,500), or replacing the piece entirely.

-The right plan, from a reputable provider, converts an unpredictable future expense into a known, manageable cost at purchase.
-Providers like OnPoint Warranty and Guardian Products have built their reputations specifically on making the claims process fast and friction-free for buyers.
+Providers like OnPoint Warranty and Guardian Products have built their reputations specifically on making the claims process fast and friction-free for buyers — which is what separates a plan that delivers from one that disappoints.

 "The plan paid for itself in the first six months.
 The dog got into a bottle of red wine on the sofa.
 I made one phone call."